rockthejvm/rockthejvm.github.io/_posts/2024-10-15-zio-full-stack-webapp.md

 _by [Olivier NOUGUIER](https://github.com/cheleb)_

-# Full stack ZIO Scala WebApp

-Leverage Scala / ScalaJS with ZIO and Laminar to build reactive webapp.
+> This article showcases Olivier's template of a Scala full-stack web application with ZIO and Laminar, after he completed the giant [ZIO Rite of Passage](https://rockthejvm.com/p/zio-rite-of-passage) course on Rock the JVM.
+The course teaches you to build a full-blown product from scratch with the principles outlined in the article.
+If this sounds exciting, check it out [here](https://rockthejvm.com/p/zio-rite-of-passage).

-This simple application will expose a REST API to register a person, and will display the registered user in a reactive UI.
-It will leverage the Scala ecosystem to build a full stack webapp in a type safe manner, extensively using Scala `derive` and `extension` mechanism.
+In this article, we will show a full-stack web application with Scala and ZIO.
+This application will expose a REST API to register a person, and will display the registered user in a reactive UI.
+It will leverage the Scala ecosystem to build a full stack web app in a type safe manner, extensively using Scala `derive` and `extension` mechanism.

 ![ZIO Fullstack](../images/zio-fullstack/demo.png)

-Build a full stack webapp application using the same language has been a never ending quest.
+Building a full stack web application using the same language has been a never-ending quest.

 In general, dynamically typed languages and their loosely compilation guarantees are hard to compete with because of:

 * easy setup
 * isomorphic by nature, no need for translation between back and front payload
 * quick feedback loop, "just hit reload"

 On the opposite side, statically typed languages are perceived with somewhat good reason as pachyderm on a wire, where static code guarantees are eclipsed by:
 * convoluted setup
 * polyglot applications, and payload conversion (eg: Scala/Java -> Json)
-* no/slow feedback during development
+* slow feedback during development

-In this article, I will demonstrate you how my ❤ Scala ecosystem changed the game.
+In this article, I will demonstrate you how the Scala ecosystem changed the game for me.

 Without compromising type safety guarantees of Scala and in the meantime being able to embed library from JavaScript/TypeScript ecosystem.